Three-dimensional AdS black holes in massive-power-Maxwell theor: Conclusions

 \section{Conclusions}

 In this paper, we have considered three-dimensional charged black holes in the PM-massive gravity context.
-After an short introduction, we have computed the exact black hole solution and investigated several physical properties of this black hole.
+After a short introduction, we computed the exact black hole solution and investigated several physical properties of this black hole.
 Studying the thermodynamic behavior of the solution, we examined its thermal stability and phase transition by calculating the heat capacity in a canonical ensemble.
-Then, we performed an in-depth analysis of the optical features of the corresponding black hole including the shadow radius, energy emission rate and deflection angle, and inspected the influence of the model's parameters on the considered optical quantities.
-Furthermore, we have computed the QNMs following two alternative perspectives and showed that all modes are found to be stables.
-Also, it is important to point out that, although we have obtained the complete analytic solution, the case $s=3/4$ is the most interesting given that in such value the trace of the energy momentum tensor vanished.
+Then, we performed an in-depth analysis of the optical features of the corresponding black hole, including the photon orbit radius, energy emission rate, and deflection angle, and inspected the influence of the model's parameters on the considered optical quantities.

-In studying the photon sphere and shadow radius of the black hole, we noticed that an acceptable optical behavior cannot be observed for three-dimensional black holes in the Maxwell-massive theory.
-Regarding to the three-dimensional charged black holes in PM-massive gravity, our analysing showed that an admissible optical result can be obtained for special regions of black hole parameters.
+In studying the black hole's photon orbit and critical impact parameter, we noticed that an acceptable optical behavior could not be observed for three-dimensional black holes in the Maxwell-massive theory.
+Regarding the three-dimensional charged black holes in PM-massive gravity, our analysis showed that an admissible optical result could be obtained for special regions of black hole parameters.
 Worth mentioning that such an admissible optical result is observable only for intermediate values of the nonlinearity parameter $s$.
-Studying the impact of the black hole parameters on the radius of black hole shadow, we found that all parameters have decreasing contribution on the shadow size.

-Then, we continued by studying the energy emission rate and explored the effect of black hole parameters on the radiation process.
-The results indicated that as the graviton mass and parameters $c$ and $\varepsilon $ increase, the emission of particles around the black hole decreases.
-This revealed the fact that the radiation rate grows when the effects of these parameters get weaker.
-Regarding the effects of electric charge and cosmological constant, we noticed that the evaporation process would be slow for a black hole located in a powerful electric field or in a background with higher curvature.
+Then, we studied the energy emission rate and explored the effect of black hole parameters on the radiation process.
+The results indicated that as the parameter $\varepsilon $ increases, the emission of particles around the black hole decreases.
+This revealed that the radiation rate grows when the effect of this parameter gets weaker.
+Studying $m_{g}$ effect showed that depending on the value of the graviton mass, this parameter has an increasing/decreasing contribution to the energy emission rate.
+Such that for $0.6<m_{g}<0.7$, the energy emission rate increases with the increase of the graviton mass, whereas for $0.7<m_{g}<0.8$ the energy emission reduces with the growth of $m_{g}$.
+Regarding the effects of electric charge and the cosmological constant, we noticed that the evaporation process would be slow for a black hole located in a powerful electric field or background with lower curvature.
 In other words, the lifetime of a black hole would be longer under such conditions.